-Commercial Builders And Fire Protection
+Commercial Builders and Fire Protection

 Buildings under construction present unique fire hazards that require special attention.
 Fires can result in major losses and long delays in the completion of a project.
 Commercial Fire Protection and fire safety can be ensured if flammable materials are kept away from heat and oxygen.

 Three ingredients of fire are fuel, oxygen, and source of ignition.
 If any of them is removed no fire will occur.
 To ensure fire protection and safety, fire precautions during construction for commercial and residential should be planned before starting any construction work.
-Follow this link to know more about commercial fire protection.

 Fire Precautionary Measures During Construction

-- Less use of flammable materials like timber, bamboo, coal, paints etc.
+- Less use of flammable materials like timber, bamboo, coal, paints, etc.

 - Quantities of flammable materials should be kept to a minimum at work sites.